mrvillage/pnwkit-py/README.md

 print(f"First city of ${nations[0].nation_name}: ${nations[0].cities[0].name}");
 ```

-If you want to have multiple copies of PnWKit running at the same time, you can use the Kit class export.
+If you want to have multiple copies of pnwkit-py running at the same time, you can use the Kit class export.

 ```py
 import Kit from pnwkit;